 Since its publication, the book has had three public readings by a handful of the 60 women whose words appear in the book: Its official “Book Launch” in October 2013 in Burlington, VT; a reading at Middlebury College in April 2014; and featured at Burlington’s 10th Annual Book Festival in September 2014.
 Details on media coverage of these and related events can be seen at writinginsidevt.com.

-It has also been the subject of many book group conversations and inspired a number of readers to find ways to help incarcerated women find their ways back into their home communities with success and support.
+It has also been the subject of many book group conversations and inspired a number of readers to help incarcerated women find their ways back into their home communities with success and support.